 The Compensation Committee (under this heading, the "Committee") is comprised solely of independent directors.
 The responsibilities of the Committee include our management compensation programs and the compensation of our executive officers.
 In 2022, the Committee was responsible for recommending to the Board the compensation of the CEO without management present.
 With respect to the compensation of the other executive officers, the CEO provided input and made recommendations to the Committee, and the Committee then made a recommendation to the Board.
-The Board decides the compensation of all of the Company's executive officers; however, bonuses and performance criteria with respect to the CEO under the CEO Plan are determined by the Committee.
+The Board decides the compensation of all of the CEO Plan are determined by the Committee.
 The Committee is also responsible for administering the 2005 Incentive Compensation Plan and the CEO Plan.